yllaw/acua-server/README.md

 ## Run the server
 ```
+npm start

 switch comments on lines 12 and 13 under ticketing-manager/src/store/modules/tickets.js
-in the ticketing-manager repo
+in the ticketing-manager repo to have to data come from this server instead of in-memory

-npm start
 ```

 [![LoopBack](https://github.com/strongloop/loopback-next/raw/master/docs/site/imgs/branding/Powered-by-LoopBack-Badge-(blue)-@2x.png)](http://loopback.io/)